sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 recognizing categories.
 For instance, looking at the shape of the small ears of a bunny is often enough to regognize it.
 This may not be enough to unveil the potential of side views as these views also clearly display the configural arrangement of parts of an object.
-For instance, it exhibits that the head of an animal is located at the opposite to its tail, with respect to its body.
+For instance, side-views exhibit that the head of an animal is usually located at the opposite side as its tail.

-The ability to categorize object based of the configural arrangement of their parts starts its development in toddlers <d-cite key="augustine2011parts"></d-cite> and becomes mature only for older children <d-cite key="mash2006multidimensional"></d-cite>.
+The ability to categorize objects based of the configural arrangement of their parts starts its development in toddlers <d-cite key="augustine2011parts"></d-cite> and becomes mature only for older children <d-cite key="mash2006multidimensional"></d-cite>.
 Two lines of prior works studied whether ML models rely on the configural relation between parts to compare images <d-cite key="baker2022deep,farahat2023novel"></d-cite>.
 For both, the idea is the
-same: they try to modify the positions of parts of an image (e.g. a head, a tail, a wheel) without deterioring the structure of these parts.
+same: they try to modify the positions of parts of an image (e.g. a head, a tail, a wheel) without deteriorating the structure of these parts.

 In <d-cite key="farahat2023novel"></d-cite>, they train a CNN (with supervision) with a specific